-Morecambe Bay is one of the finest birdwatching sites in Britain.
+Bird watching on the bay makes Morecambe Bay one of the finest sites for birdwatching in Britain.

 The Arnside/Silverdale and Bowland areas are designated as ‘Areas of outstanding Natural Beauty’, all testifying to the richness and importance of the area for wildlife.